Best Online Casinos in Canada 2021 🍁

 The Canadian government maintains a complex stance on internet gaming.
 Sections 201 and 202 of the country’s criminal code prohibit anybody from running a non-regulated “common gaming house.”

-Operating an online casino in Canada falls under this definition of illegal gambling.
+Operating a web-based casino in Canada falls under this definition of illegal gambling.
 The federal government has never approved internet gaming.

 However, the government doesn’t take action against the countless online casinos offering real money gambling to its citizens.